 - 1.2.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
 (Core) - 1.2.a.
-An accredited pediatric dermatology program must be an integral part of or have a partnership with an ACGME-accredited dermatology residency program and should be sponsored by the same ACGME-accredited Sponsoring Institution.
+The Sponsoring Institution must also sponsor an ACGME-accredited program in psychiatry.
 (Core) - 1.3.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core)

-(Core) - 1.3.a.
+- 1.3.a.
 The PLA must be renewed at least every 10 years.
 (Core) - 1.3.b.
 The PLA must be approved by the designated institutional official (DIO).
-(Core)

-- 1.4.
+(Core) - 1.4.
 The program must monitor the clinical learning and working environment at all participating sites.
 (Core) - 1.5.
 At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)